 What Makes a Wine worthy of the name Brunello

 A fairly new “invention”, the Brunello wine was “created” in the mid-1800s after Clemente Santi decided to diversify the wine production in the area which concentrated mainly on a sweet white wine called Moscadello di Montalcino.
 His experiments resulted in a “bruno” or brown colored wine, thus the name Brunello.

 It was in 1869 at the Agrarian Exhibition of Montepulciano that his wine, "a select red wine (Brunello) of 1865," was mentioned and received an award.
 For many, this is the date which marks the birth of the Brunello wines, standing out from other Sangiovese based wines due to its inclination towards longevity.

 It quickly entered into the wine market becoming a worldwide symbol of quality "Made in Italy".

 Brunello di Montalcino is made 100% from Sangiovese.

 You really can’t get more basic than that.
 No other grapes are allowed in a Brunello wine, thus making it singular and different from the Chianti wines which require only 85% Sangiovese and permit a blend of other types of grapes.

 In 1998, the requirements were set and these dictated that a Brunello wine be aged for 2 years and at least 4 months in a bottle before release on the market.
-Perhaps one of the unique characteristics of Brunello is that due to the climate and composition of the grape it is a wine high in tannins and it actually requires aging (sometimes up to 20 years) before it is enjoyable to drink.
-This is a striking difference to other wines, which are either not suitable for aging or are better when drank "young".
+Perhaps one of the unique characteristics of Brunello is, due to the climate and composition of the grape it is a wine high in tannins, and it actually requires aging (sometimes up to 20 years) before it is enjoyable to drink.
+This is a striking difference to other wines, which are either not suitable for aging or are better when drunk "young".